MicrosoftDocs/power-platform/power-virtual-agents/copilot-plugins-architecture.md

 A **plugin** is a reusable piece of code that can perform a specific task or provide specific functionality for a copilot.
 For example, a plugin can help a copilot answer a natural language query, execute a workflow, connect to an external system, or provide topic-specific guidance.
 A **copilot** is a conversational or UX-based assistant that helps users accomplish their tasks and goals in a specific domain or application.

 A plugin, in this context, is created in the plugin authoring experience in the Microsoft Copilot Studio.
-This feature allows users to create and edit plugins using a graphical user interface and publish them to Biz Apps Registry.
+This feature allows users to create and edit plugins using a graphical user interface and publish them to the plugins registry.

 The main goal of the Pl registry is to enable users to create a plugin once and use it in multiple copilots by providing storage and management for metadata and execution information of plugins.
 This way, users can leverage the power and flexibility of plugins to enhance the capabilities and functionality of copilots without writing code for each copilot separately.
-The various copilots interact with the Biz Apps Registry to discover plugins and execution information that are available for a user.
+The various copilots interact with the plugins registry to discover plugins and execution information that are available for a user.
 This capability enables AI plugins to be created once and reused many times.

 # A plugin is born